UsabilityEngineering/ux-journal-kidhanna/j01/README.md

 ![MenuPageDrawn](MenuPageDrawn.png)

-   The alignment of these options with their corresponding buttons was inconsistent, but the interface made sense because there were four options and four buttons.
+   The alignment of these options with their corresponding buttons was inconsistent, but the design the thermostats showed **affordance** where were it made sense that there were four options for each of the four seen buttons.
 I pressed "Set Sched" to adjust the schedule.

 2. **Navigating the Menu**
    Selecting **"Set Sched"** starts the process.
 The interface shows: